 The same goes for oil too!
 More often than not, your fragrance oil can also be your scent as well but this isn't always the case.
 In some instances, you're going to have to choose your scent and your oil separately, and your essential oil is vital for enhancing the scent to go even beyond the area of the candle.
 So choose wisely which oil you want for which scent.
 Sometimes they mix well, other times they don't!

 Now, prepare your work area by cleaning it up!
 Yes, candle-making can get quite messy, so it won't help if your workplace is also messy.
+When you’re making gelato or baguette bread, wouldn’t you want your area to be clean?
+Of course, right?
 You'll have a more difficult time cleaning everything by the end of it that you might not even enjoy the candles anymore.
 When making your scented candles, already pick the area where you want to make it.
 The best is always the kitchen since you'll need the stove to melt your wax.
 It's best to keep the food away from the table during this entire process.

 You have your scent, your oil, your wax, your candle powders, and your dye.
 Now, it's also better if you prepare them beforehand.
 What does this mean, exactly?
 If let's say, your recipe (and you can find loads of different scented candle recipes online!) requires only a cup of essential oil, it's better to pour your oil into the cup already instead of measuring it when you're already halfway through the process.
 The delay can cause massive confusion as you try to make your scented candles.